Fraud, Waste and Abuse

-What is Healthcare Fraud, Waste and Abuse?
+What Is Healthcare Fraud, Waste and Abuse?

-Fraud is knowingly and willfully executing, or attempting to execute, a scheme or artifice to defraud any healthcare benefit program or to obtain (by means of false or fraudulent pretenses, representations, or promises) any of the money or property owned by, or under the custody or control of, any healthcare benefit program.
-Waste is the overutilization of services, or other practices that, directly or indirectly, result in unnecessary costs to the Medicare program.
-Waste is generally not considered to be caused by criminally negligent actions, but rather the misuse of resources.
-Abuse includes actions that may, directly or indirectly, result in: unnecessary costs to the Medicare program, improper payment, payment for services that fail to meet professionally recognized standards of care, or services that are medically unnecessary.
+Abuse includes actions that may, directly or indirectly, result in: unnecessary costs to the Medicare program, improper payment, payment for services that fail to meet professionally recognized standards of care or services that are medically unnecessary.
 Abuse involves payment for items or services when there is no legal entitlement to that payment, and the provider has not knowingly and/or intentionally misrepresented facts to obtain payment.
 Abuse cannot be differentiated categorically from fraud, because the distinction between “fraud” and “abuse” depends on specific facts and circumstances, intent and prior knowledge, and available evidence, among other factors.
-Intent is the key distinction between fraud and abuse.
-An allegation of waste and abuse can escalate into a fraud investigation if a pattern of intent is determined.

-How does Fraud, Waste and Abuse Affect You?
+How Does Fraud, Waste and Abuse Affect You?

 Who Can Commit Fraud?

-There are many types of healthcare fraud, which can be committed by individuals, medical providers, employers, and others.
+There are many types of healthcare fraud, which can be committed by individuals, medical providers, employers and others.
 The primary goal of fraud is to profit financially, or to obtain medical care without valid insurance.

 Examples of Individual Fraud

-• Using someone else’s ID card or loaning your ID card to someone not entitled to use it
+• Using someone else’s ID card or loaning your ID card to someone not entitled to use it.

-• Providing false statements on an enrollment application, such as adding spouse or dependent information to obtain coverage, or concealing information about past medical history or preexisting conditions
+• Providing false statements on an enrollment application, such as adding spouse or dependent information to obtain coverage, or concealing information about past medical history or preexisting conditions.

-• Visiting different doctors to obtain multiple prescriptions
+• Visiting different doctors to obtain multiple prescriptions.

-• Exaggerating a claim
+• Exaggerating a claim.

-• Providing false information in order to receive medical coverage or services
+• Providing false information in order to receive medical coverage or services.

-• Failing to report other insurance, or to disclose claims that were a result of a work-related injury
+• Failing to report other insurance, or to disclose claims that were a result of a work-related injury.

 Examples of Provider Fraud

-• Billing for services that were not provided to the patient
+• Billing for services that were not provided to the patient.

-• “Upcoding” – billing for a more costly service than was actually provided
+• Upcoding—billing for a more costly service than was actually provided.

-• “Unbundling” – billing each step of a test or procedure as if it were separate, instead of billing the test or procedure as a whole
+• Unbundling—billing each step of a test or procedure as if it were separate, instead of billing the test or procedure as a whole.

-• Submitting claims with false diagnoses to justify tests, surgeries or other procedures that are not medically necessary
+• Submitting claims with false diagnoses to justify tests, surgeries or other procedures that are not medically necessary.

-• Waiving member copays or deductibles
+• Waiving member copays or deductibles.

-• Accepting kickbacks for member referrals
+• Accepting kickbacks for member referrals.

 Examples of Pharmacy Fraud